TULiberalArts/Political-Science/pages/next-stops.md

 - Education
 - Government affairs

-## Connect with Us on Social Media

 Like us on [facebook.com/TUpolisci](https://www.facebook.com/TUpolisci/) and follow us on [twitter.com/TUpolisci](https://twitter.com/TUpolisci) to stay updated on department events and news.

 ### Calling All Alumni
 How are you?
 What are you up to?
-Join the [Temple University Political Science Alumni group on LinkedIn](https://www.linkedin.com/groups/3823848/profile).
+Join the [Temple University Political Science Alumni](https://www.linkedin.com/groups/3823848/profile) group on LinkedIn.
 We are working on getting us back in touch with you, getting you in touch with each other, and giving our current students great ideas about all that you can do with political science training.

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

 For a complete list of our academic offerings visit [liberalarts.temple.edu](http://liberalarts.temple.edu)

 ## Visit Us!
 The Office of Admissions offers tours daily.
 To register for a tour, please go to [temple.edu/visit](http://temple.edu/visit).
 If you would like to experience the College of Liberal Arts firsthand you can take advantage of the various visit opportunities we have throughout the year, including the Liberal Arts Preview Day.

 ## Thinking of Transferring?
  The College of Liberal Arts offers a great deal of flexibility to help you accomplish your goals as efficiently as possible.

 To learn more about transferring to Temple, please visit [temple.edu/transfer](http://temple.edu/transfer)

 ## Apply
 When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).

 ## Deadlines